-- We have incurred significant losses since our inception.
-Until we are able to generate sufficient revenue from approved products, we anticipate that we will continue to incur significant losses. - We have only recently obtained regulatory approval for and launched RELYVRIO in the U.S. and launched ALBRIOZA in Canada and, prior to their launch, have never generated revenue from product sales.
-If the commercial launches of RELYVRIO in the U.S. and ALBRIOZA in Canada are unsuccessful, and AMX0035 is not approved in other jurisdictions or for other indications, we may never be profitable. - We have a limited operating history and our product, AMX0035, has only recently been approved by the FDA in the U.S. and only recently received marketing authorization with conditions in Canada, which may make it difficult to evaluate the prospects for our future viability.
+- We have incurred significant losses since our inception and may incur more if we are unable to generate sufficient revenue from our approved products to cover our expenses. - We have only recently obtained regulatory approval for and launched RELYVRIO in the U.S. and ALBRIOZA in Canada and, prior to their launch, we had never generated revenue from product sales.
+If revenue from the commercial launches of RELYVRIO in the U.S. and ALBRIOZA in Canada do not cover our expenses, and AMX0035 is not approved in other jurisdictions or for other indications, we may not be profitable. - We have a limited operating history and our only product, AMX0035, has only recently been approved by the FDA in the U.S. and only recently received marketing authorization with conditions in Canada, which may make it difficult to evaluate the prospects for our future viability.